-The library of Martin Audio speaker output presets bundled with the desktop application (page 6) are all locked.
+The library of Martin Audio speaker output presets bundled with the desktop application (page 6) are all locked and have an input sensitivity of 32 dB.
 This ensures that the speaker preset produces exactly the audio quality intended when the Martin Audio Research and Development team designed the speaker.
 You can also create your own locked presets so that no one can tamper with your settings.